methodgames/methodgames.github.io/roleplay.md

 #### Transportation:
 - Locked vehicles found in this zone may be damaged to destroy locks.
-- Tugboats and campers located in the PRZ can be broken into and looted (explosives can be used).
+- Tugboats, modular boats, and campers located in the PRZ can be broken into and looted (explosives can be used).
-- **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.**
+- **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat, modular boat, or camper since all of the items inside would be at risk.**
 - Vehicles should not be moved into the PRZ by anyone other than the owners.